nacho-herrera/cyclistic_bike_rental/README.md

-# cyclistic_bike_rental
+# Cyclistic bike rental
 Coursera Capstone.
-Data Analysis of real data for a ficticious company
+Data Analysis of actual data for a fictitious company.